Vishandi Rudy Keneta's Project Portfolio Page

 - Improved Feature: Edited the existing attributes and added new attributes of a

-in AB3 to match UniGenda’s needs.- Justification: As UniGenda is an app meant for university students to use, and nowadays people don’t know each other’s address and/or email, we decided to make email and address optional in UniGenda.
+Personin AB3 to match UniGenda’s needs.- Justification: As UniGenda is an app meant for university students to use, and nowadays people don’t know each other’s address and/or email, we decided to make email and address optional in UniGenda.
 Also, these days, lots of university students use

-’s attribute in UniGenda. - Highlights: I tried some implementations that could model the optional attributes, i.e.
+TelegramandGitHubto support their school activities.
+Hence, we add these two attributes also to aPerson’s attribute in UniGenda. - Highlights: I tried some implementations that could model the optional attributes, i.e.

 - Justification: As UniGenda is an app meant for university students to use, and nowadays people don’t know each other’s address and/or email, we decided to make email and address optional in UniGenda.
 Also, these days, lots of university students use